David Story, Online Piano Lessons from Toronto

 1. Find a professional recording.

-2. Listen a few times while watching the score.
+2. Listen a few times to the recording while watching the score.

-3. With pencil in hand work out the fingering for both hands on nearly every note.
+3. With pencil in hand, work out the fingering for both hands on every note.
 You can skip repeated notes.

 4. Now back to the recording.
-Listen to the 1st phrase, typically 2-4 measures.
-Using the fingering you wrote down. mimic what you heard.
-Make adjustments to match the expression of the professional.
-If you are playing jazz, make adjustments of the notation to match the recording.
-The recording is correct.
-Fakebooks are approximations.
+Listen to the first phrase, typically 2-4 measures.
+Using the fingering you wrote down mimic the expression of what you heard.
+If you are playing jazz, adjust the notation to match the recording because the recording is correct; fakebooks are just approximations.

-5. Continue to the end of the piece, painstakingly working out one phrase at a time.
+5. Painstakingly continue to the end of the piece one phrase at a time.

 6. Next day start over.
 It will go quicker today.